Listings: Going out or staying in check out these local event offerings

 RAC Adult Art Classes Online and in Studio starting in September.
 Two classes will be held in the RAC classroom: “Mixed Media and Collage” and “The Art of the Knife.”
 The rest will be held online via Zoom: oil painting, watercolor and drawing, plus portraiture, music appreciation and more.
 Info: rowaytonarts.org/classes, education@rowaytonarts.org, 203-866-2744, ext.
 2.

 Floating Beauty: Women in the Art of Ukiyo-e, Sept.
 1-Nov.
 1, Bruce Museum, 1 Museum Dr., Greenwich.
 Exhibit examines historical perspectives on women and their depiction in art in Edo Period Japan (1615-1858).
-Members Preview, Aug.
-30. Advance registration required: brucemuseum.org.
+Advance registration required: brucemuseum.org.

 Inspirations of Sea and Sky, featuring the impressionist sea and landscapes of Catherine Andersen, Sept.
 2-30, The Geary Gallery, 576 Boston Post Rd., Darien.
 Gallery hours: Wednesday-Saturday, 9:30 a.m.-5 p.m.
 Info: 203-655-6633, www.gearygallery.com.